 The Company or AIFM may enter into side letters or other agreements with individual Investors which have the effect of establishing rights under, or altering or supplementing the terms set out in Appendix I, "Sub-Funds" for the relevant Sub-Fund or otherwise granting preferential treatment to an Investor ("Side Letters").
 Such rights may comprise, amongst other things, variations of the fees to be paid, a right to receive additional reporting and information, a right to be consulted in respect of certain Company or Sub-Fund matters, the right to nominate a member of any Investor advisory committee for the relevant Sub-Fund (as provided for in Appendix I, "The Sub-Funds" for the relevant Sub-Fund) and/or the right to be offered co-investment opportunities.
-Any rights established, or any terms that are set out in Appendix I, "Sub-Funds" for the relevant Sub-Fund which are altered or supplemented in a Side Letter shall govern with respect to such Investor notwithstanding any terms that are set out in Appendix I, "Sub-Funds" for the relevant Sub-Fund.
+Any rights established, or any terms that are set out in Appendix I, "Sub-Funds" for the relevant Sub-Fund.